mitchelldmiller/quick-mail-wp-plugin/README.md

 Send text or html email with attachments and shortcodes from WP Dashboard or command line.
 Send private replies to comments.
 Select recipient from users or commenters.
 Includes WP-CLI command.

-* __NEWS:__ Quick Mail was [removed voluntarily](https://wheredidmybraingo.com/my-final-quick-mail-update/) from the WordPress Plugin Repository on November 14, 2019.
+* __NEWS:__ [I removed Quick Mail](http://web.archive.org/web/20191214214738/https://wheredidmybraingo.com/my-final-quick-mail-update/) from the WordPress Plugin Repository on November 14, 2019.

 * Please use [Github Issues](https://github.com/mitchelldmiller/quick-mail-wp-plugin/issues) for support.
-If you do not have a Github account, leave a comment on the [latest Quick Mail article](https://wheredidmybraingo.com/quick-mail-latest/).

 Description